gusilveiramp/node-clean-architecture-api/README.md

   ✅ Predictable error output for API consumers
   ✅ No risk of leaking stack traces or internal error details
   ✅ Ready for extension as the system grows

 ---

+### Queue Workers (Background Processing)

+- **Why?**
+  To offload time-consuming or non-blocking tasks (like sending emails, processing files, etc.) to background workers, avoiding performance impacts on HTTP requests.

+- **How?**
+  The system uses **BullMQ + Redis** for queue management and background job processing.

+- **Where?**
+  All queue-related infrastructure lives inside `/src/infra/queues/`.
+  The **`queue.interface.ts`** defines a generic queue contract to decouple the business logic from the infrastructure.
+  The **BullMQ-specific implementation** lives inside `/bullmq/`.
+  Each queue worker is defined as a separate file inside `/bullmq/workers/`.

+- **Execution Flow:**
+  The queue system runs in a **separate Node.js process**, fully independent from the HTTP server.
+  This is handled via a standalone bootstrapper:
+  **`queue.bootstrap.ts` → started via the script `npm run dev:worker`**

+- **Benefits:**
+  ✅ Full decoupling between API and background workers
+  ✅ Scalable: You can run multiple worker instances without affecting the API
+  ✅ Pluggable: Easily replace BullMQ with Kafka, RabbitMQ, or any other queue system in the future

+---